 When looking at rewards cards, you’ll want to find programs where points are worth at least 1 cent.
 Based on that rule of thumb, the AARP Card from Chase provides several valuable options for using your points.

 Because this card has no outstanding financing offers, this isn’t a good card to use if you carry a balance.
-Like most rewards cards, it has an above-average maximum APR, and any interest charges you incur will outweigh your rewards earnings.
+Like many rewards cards, it has an above-20% maximum APR, and any interest charges you incur will outweigh your rewards earnings.

 AARP Card from Chase’s Other Features

 Chase ranked fourth in J.D.
 Power’s 2020 U.S. Credit Card Satisfaction Study, scoring 809 of a possible 1,000 points.
 That score put it just below the industry average of 810.

 When it comes to online and mobile access Chase was third in the 2020 J.D.
 Power U.S. Credit Card Mobile App Satisfaction Study.
 Chase customers have 24/7 access to customer service and you can keep track of your credit score with Chase’s CreditJourney service, for free.

 In addition to standard security features like fraud alerts and zero liability, the AARP Card from Chase offers free emergency card replacement.